-The institute is working with five industry partners in three sectors and has visited sites to look at energy use, load characteristics, tariff mechanisms and installed solar PV renewable generation, if there is any.
+The researchers have visited sites of five participants operating in three business sectors to look at energy use, load characteristics, tariff mechanisms and installed solar PV renewable generation, if there is any.
 Once they’ve worked out the constraints around energy consumption, it’s time to zero in on what’s flexible.
 And that’s when it gets interesting.

 “Given those flexible loads, how can we leverage them?
 What are the technologies we can bring in and what are the technologies that exist already?”